Nick Castellanos: Philadelphia Phillies

 On March 22, 2022, the Philadelphia Phillies signed Castellanos to a five-year, $100 million contract.

-Castellanos again interrupted a broadcast moment in a spring training game against the Toronto Blue Jays on March 27, when he recorded his first hit as a Phillie while the Blue Jays broadcast team was discussing the DUI arrest of Toronto pitching coach Pete Walker two days earlier.
+Castellanos again interrupted a broadcast moment in a spring training game against the Toronto Blue Jays on March 27, when he recorded his first hit as a Philly while the Blue Jays broadcast team was discussing the DUI arrest of Toronto pitching coach Pete Walker two days earlier.
 On Memorial Day, Castellanos hit a home run just as broadcaster Tom McCarthy had finished telling viewers about the American Gold Star Mothers Chair of Honor in Citizens Bank Park.

 In 2022, Castellanos batted .263/.305/.389 in 524 at–bats.
 He swung at 57.0% of all pitches, the highest percentage of all major league batters.
-Castellanos was the last out of the 2022 World Series, fouling out to Houston Astros right fielder Kyle Tucker to end game 6 and clinch the series for the Astros.
+Castellanos was the final out of the 2022 World Series, fouling out to Houston Astros right fielder Kyle Tucker to end game 6 and clinch the series for the Astros.

-In the 2023 National League Division Series, Castellanos hit two home runs apiece in Games 3 and 4, becoming the first player in MLB history to hit multiple home runs in consecutive postseason games.
+In the 2023 National League Division Series, Castellanos hit two home runs in each of Games 3 and 4, becoming the first player in MLB history to hit multiple home runs in consecutive postseason games.
 In Game 1 of the 2023 National League Championship Series, Castellanos hit a home run in his first plate appearance, joining Reggie Jackson as the only players in postseason history to hit five home runs in a three-game span.
-However, he went hitless with 11 strikeouts in his final 23 at-bats as the Phillies lost in seven games to the Arizona Diamondbacks despite holding a 2–0 series lead.
+However, he went hitless with 11 strikeouts in his final 23 at-bats as the Phillies lost in seven games to the Arizona Diamondbacks despite having held a 2–0 series lead.

 Castellanos played in all 162 games for the Phillies in 2024, slashing .254/.311/.431 with 23 home runs, 86 RBI, and six stolen bases.

-On June 17, 2025, Castellanos was benched in the second game of the Phillies' series against the Miami Marlins due to 'inappropriate' comments, ending his games started streak at 236, which was the second-longest active streak in MLB behind the Braves' Matt Olson (405).
-It was the longest Phillies streak since Pete Rose made 350 straight starts from 1980-83.
-Castellanos also ranked third in consecutive games played (236), behind Olson (691) and the Mets' Pete Alonso (327) -- another streak that was broken as Castellanos did not enter the game in any capacity.
-On September 19, Castellanos hit his 250th career home run when he hit a two-run home run in the eighth inning.
-It was the first time in Castellanos’ career that he had two or more RBIs in a game coming off the bench.
+On June 17, 2025, Castellanos was benched in the second game of the Phillies' series against the Miami Marlins due to "inappropriate" comments, ending his streak of games started at 236.
+It was later revealed that he had brought a beer into the dugout and criticized manager Rob Thomson and the coaches after being removed from the previous day's game.